 - Counseling Center: 716.888.2620

 - Campus Ministry: 716.888.2420

 What are my options when reporting a Sexual Assault?

 There are options for reporting a sexual assault, and your right to make choices will be respected.
 College staff will neither coerce you to report a sexual assault, nor prevent or discourage you from reporting a sexual assault.
 You have the opportunity to pursue all legal and/or disciplinary remedies without academic penalty by the College.

 You may file a report with the local police.
 The police and the District Attorney’s Office will handle the legal proceedings.
 You may reach the local police at 911 or Buffalo Police Sex Offence Unit at 716.851.4494.

 Judicial Process – Internal

-If the perpetrator is a member of the Canisius College Community, you also have the option to file a report through the College disciplinary system.
+If the perpetrator is a member of the Canisius University Community, you also have the option to file a report through the College disciplinary system.
 Any campus proceeding will be handled with sensitivity and with respect for privacy.
 Your report may be filed with Public Safety or the Title IX Coordinator.
 All reports will be investigated and individuals found to be in violation of the college policy will face a variety of sanctions.
 For more information or clarification about this process please contact the Counseling Center or the Title IX Coordinator.
 Please note that the Title IX Coordinator will respect privacy but cannot guarantee confidentiality.

 What on-campus resources are available to help me?